mzampetakis/git-auto/README.md

 alias gac='php /path/to/git-auto-commit.php'
 alias gam='php /path/to/git-auto-merge.php'

-and instead of
+and instead of "php git-auto-commit.php" use "gac"

-php git-auto-commit.php use gac php git-auto-merge.php use gam
+and instead of "php git-auto-merge.php" use "gam"